IIIF/api/source/api/presentation/2.1/index.md

 Along with the descriptive information, there is a `sequences` section, which is a list of JSON-LD objects.
 Each object describes a [Sequence][sequence], discussed in the next section, that represents the order of the parts of the work, each represented by a [Canvas][canvas].
 The first such sequence _MUST_ be included within the manifest as well as optionally being available from its own URI.
 Subsequent sequences _MUST_ only be referenced with their identifier (`@id`), class (`@type`) and `label` and thus _MUST_ be dereferenced by clients in order to process them if the user selects to view that sequence.

-There _MAY_ also be a `stuctures` section listing one or more [Ranges][range] which describe additional structure of the content, such as might be rendered as a table of contents.
+There _MAY_ also be a `structures` section listing one or more [Ranges][range] which describe additional structure of the content, such as might be rendered as a table of contents.

 The example below includes only the manifest-level information, however actual implementations _MUST_ embed the first sequence, canvas and content information.
 It includes examples in the descriptive metadata of how to associate multiple entries with a single field and how to be explicit about the language of a particular entry.